Gen Z protests in Asia: Bangladesh

-The 2024 Bangladesh quota reform movement was a series of anti-government and pro-democracy protests in Bangladesh, spearheaded primarily by university students.
+The July Uprising, also known as the July Mass Uprising, Gen Z revolution, or the Student-People's Uprising, was a mass uprising in Bangladesh in 2024.
+Coinciding with the first anniversary of the resignation of Sheikh Hasina, on 5 August 2025, the uprising received constitutional acknowledgment with the announcement of the July Declaration, and it has been described as the world's first Gen Z revolution.

+It began as the 2024 Bangladesh quota reform movement in early June 2024, spearheaded primarily by university students such as the Students Against Discrimination, after the Supreme Court of Bangladesh reinstated a 30% quota for descendants of freedom fighters, reversing the government decision made in response to the 2018 Bangladesh quota reform movement.
+Students began to feel that they had a limited opportunity based on merit.
 Initially focused on restructuring quota-based systems for government job recruitment, the movement expanded against what many perceived as an authoritarian government when government-associated groups carried out the July massacre of protestors and civilians, most of whom were students.
-Started as a student movement, the movement later escalated into a fully-fledged mass uprising known as the July Revolution.

-The protest began in June 2024, in response to the Supreme Court of Bangladesh reinstating a 30% quota for descendants of freedom fighters, reversing the government decision made in response to the 2018 Bangladesh quota reform movement.
-Students began to feel like they have a limited opportunity based on merit.
 The protest quickly spread throughout the entire country because of the government's violent response, as well as growing public dissatisfaction against an oppressive government.
-The situation was further complicated by many other ongoing issues, like the government's inability to manage a prolonged economic downturn, reports of rampant corruption and human rights violations, and the absence of democratic channels for initiating changes.
+The situation was further complicated by many other socio-economic and political issues, like the government's inability to manage a prolonged economic downturn, reports of rampant corruption and human rights violations, the absence of democratic channels for initiating changes, and increasing authoritarianism and democratic backsliding.

+Amnesty International blamed Hasina's government's "heavy-handed response" for causing the death of "students, journalists, and bystanders" and demanded that the Hasina-led "government of Bangladesh urgently end this repression."
+Human Rights Watch had also called on foreign governments to urge Hasina to "end the use of excessive force against protesters and hold troops to account for human rights abuses."
+HRW's deputy Asia director had also highlighted "unfettered security force abuses against anyone who opposes the Sheikh Hasina government."